jundalisay/spblist/content/en/research/aristotle/metaphysics/book-4/part-4.md

 Therefore, as it seems, all men make unqualified judgements, if not about all things, still about what is better and worse.
 And if this is not knowledge but opinion, they should be all the more anxious about the truth, as a sick man should be more anxious about his health than one who is healthy; for he who has opinions is, in comparison with the man who knows, not in a healthy state as far as the truth is concerned.

-"Again, however much all things may be 'so and not so', still there is a more and a less in the nature of things; for we should not say that two and three are equally even, nor is he who thinks four things are five equally wrong with him who thinks they are a thousand.
+Again, however much all things may be 'so and not so', still there is a more and a less in the nature of things; for we should not say that two and three are equally even, nor is he who thinks four things are five equally wrong with him who thinks they are a thousand.

 If then they are not equally wrong, obviously one is less wrong and therefore more right.
 If then that which has more of any quality is nearer the norm, there must be some truth to which the more true is nearer.
 And even if there is not, still there is already something better founded and liker the truth, and we shall have got rid of the unqualified doctrine which would prevent us from determining anything in our thought.